 The General Annual Grant (GAG) must be used for the normal running costs of the Academy.
-Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31st August 2021.
-At the period end the carry forward of GAG funding was £246,000.
+Under the funding agreement with the Secretary of State, the Academy was not subject to a limit on the amount of GAG that it could carry forward at 31st August 2022.
+At the period end the carry forward of GAG funding was £604,000.

-Other DfE/ESFA grants include monies received outside of GAG funding for example the Teacher Pay Grant and Pupil Premium.
-These funds have been spent in full by the 31st August 2021.
+Other DfE/ESFA grants include monies received outside of GAG funding for example Pupil Premium.
+These funds have been spent in full by the 31st August 2022.

 Local Authority grants represent amounts payable to the Academy predominantly from Lancashire County Council.
 A large percentage of these funds relate specifically to Special Educational Needs (SEN).
-As at the 31st August 2021 these funds had been spent in full.
+As at the 31st August 2022 these funds had been spent in full.

 Other restricted funds include monies from trips & non-public funds.
-As at the 31st August 2021 this fund had a surplus of £13,000.
+As at the 31st August 2022 this fund had a surplus of £19,000.
 These funds have been carried forward to the next accounting period.

-Donations from Trust represents donated income from the St. Michaels Trust in relation to capital works ongoing at the Academy.
-These funds were spent in full at the 31st August 2021.
+Other capital donations represents donated capital monies in relation to catering capital works at the Academy undertaken by the catering provider.
+These funds were spent in full at the 31st August 2022.

 DfE/ESFA capital grants represent capital monies received during the period from the ESFA.
-As at the 31st August 2021, £57,000 of these funds were unspent and have been carried forward to the next accounting period.
+These funds were spent in full at the 31st August 2022.